laboratorioAI/polidriving_data_labeling/README.md

 ## Ruled-based voting ensemble

-We manually labeled a small subset of observations by defining attribute-specific threshold values and establishing value ranges associated with varying penalty scores.
+A subset of observations is manually labeled by defining attribute-specific threshold values and establishing value ranges associated with varying penalty scores.
 These rules allowed us to construct interpretable labeling criteria for initial class assignment.
-To extend labels to the full dataset, we employed a semi-supervised approach that combined our manual rules with a rule-based voting ensemble.
+A semi-supervised approach that combines our manual rules with a rule-based voting ensemble is employed to extend labels to the full dataset.
 Each labeling rule acted as a weak classifier, and final class assignments for the unlabeled data were determined through majority voting.
 This hybrid strategy leveraged domain knowledge and minimal manual effort to generate a complete and consistent labeling across the dataset.

 ## Fuzzy sets